N.L. reports five new cases of COVID-19 - ntv.ca

 In the Western Health region:

-There are three females and one male.
-Two cases are contacts of previously known cases and two are under investigation.

-There have been seven new recoveries, four in the Eastern Health region and three in the Western Health region and 2,019 people have recovered.
+There has been one new recovery in the Western Health region and 2,034 people have recovered.
 There is no one in hospital because of COVID-19.

 - Labrador-Grenfell Health – 0